Splines/homepage/_posts/2025-09-08-server-side-validation-rails-turbo.md

   if @event.save
     redirect_to @event, notice: t("events.created")
   else
+    # stays the same
     render :new, status: :unprocessable_entity end end
 ```

-And the magic happens on the client-side now: the Turbo JS code (in your browser) detects that the response from our server contains a `turbo-frame`.
-It then tries to find the matching turbo-frame on the page via their IDs, in our case the automatically generated id `new_event`, and replaces the frame with the new content.
+And the magic happens on the client-side now: the Turbo JS code (in your browser) detects that the response from our server contains a `<turbo-frame>` tag.
+It then tries to find the matching Turbo Frame on the page via their IDs — in our case the automatically generated id `new_event` — and replaces the frame with the new content.
 No full page-reload needed.
 The look-and-feel of a Single Page App (SPA) just by adding a `<turbo-frame>` tag to your form.
 C'est la classe.

 ### Only send what is really needed (automatic)

 Also notice that upon form submission, the Turbo JS code will set the `Turbo-Frame` request header.
 This allows the turbo-rails gem to provide a `turbo_frame_request?` method for your controllers, should you need it.
 It also registers a custom [layout method](https://github.com/hotwired/turbo-rails/blob/main/app/controllers/turbo/frames/frame_request.rb), which will only render a minimal layout in place of the application layout.

-In the end, the Turbo JS library in the browser will only extract the `<turbo-frame>` tag from the response, so no need to render and ship the whole page with all headers, the footer, maybe your sidebar etc. From the [Turbo Frame docs](https://turbo.hotwired.dev/handbook/frames):
+In the end, the Turbo JS library in the browser will only extract the `<turbo-frame>` tag from the response, so no need to render and ship the whole page with all headers, footer, maybe your sidebar etc. From the [Turbo Frame docs](https://turbo.hotwired.dev/handbook/frames):

 > Regardless of whether the server provides a full document, or just a fragment containing an updated version of the requested frame, only that particular frame will be extracted from the response to replace the existing content.